 Hello and welcome to May’s monthly update.
 This month has been a busy month for us from sending smiles, remembering and celebrating Merryn, and joining in with raising awareness for ME awareness day.
 Hope you have all had the best month possible.

-We sent another 12 regular smile presents to both ME sufferers and carers this month.
+We sent another 12 regular Smiles to both ME sufferers and carers this month.
 Our smile presents change all the time as we personalise them with each person’s likes and interests.
 Some of the items included this month were jewellery, blankets, cushions, make up, stationary, mugs, sweets, chocolate and a vinyl record.
 They are always lovingly wrapped in our signature blue and white spotty wrapping paper, decorated with a bow to make it extra special and posted to nominees to brighten their day.

 We love hearing that your smile present has arrived safely and hopefully made you smile.
 Your kind messages mean a lot and we love seeing your pictures.
 Thank you to those who sent them to us.